 An apple a day

 Learn all there is to know about this versatile fruit at our popular event on Apple Day (Sun 7 Oct) where you can taste, peel and juice our many varieties of home-grown apple – a fun day for the whole family.
 Find full details on the What's On page of the website.

 Among the last bursts of summer colour, you’ll start to see the rich shades of autumn taking over the garden this season.

-Look out for a mix of edible pumpkins, squashes and marrows, with lots of hard-skinned ornamental gourds in the Physic Garden.
-You can even buy a home-grown pumpkin ahead of our pumpkin party in late October.
+Look out for a mix of edible pumpkins, squashes and marrows, with lots of hard-skinned ornamental gourds.
+There's a beautiful autumnal display on the auricula theatre in the Flower Garden which makes for a great photograph.